digitalxs/dxsbash/README.md

 DXSBash is a shell enhancement suite designed for developers, system administrators, and Linux power users.
 It provides a consistent, feature-rich experience across multiple shells and distributions, combining productivity tools, visual improvements, and optimized workflows.

 Tested extensively on Debian 12.
 Please test on any system and send e-mail with detailed info with results, bugs, etc...

+## Command Reference

+For a comprehensive list of all available commands and aliases in DXSBash, see the [Commands Reference](commands.md).

 ## Key Features